 2. Rinse Your Rice Before Cooking

 Rinsing rice is an important part of making the perfect, fluffiest, and most nourishing rice.
-Rinsing rice removes the starch which is the reason you get those nasty-looking bubbles pouring out of the vent in your rice cooker.
+Rinsing rice removes the excess starch which is the reason you get those nasty-looking bubbles pouring out of the vent in your rice cooker.

 There are basically two ways to go about rinsing your rice.